Battle Line Rivalry: 2015 – Current Battle Line Trophy debut

-The Battle Line trophy was at stake for the first time on November 27, 2015.
+The current Battle Line trophy was at stake for the first time on November 27, 2015.
 The teams played in Fayetteville for the first time, making Fayetteville the sixth location in seven meetings between the teams.
 Arkansas entered 6–5 under Bret Bielema and Missouri entered 5–6 under Gary Pinkel, who announced his resignation—effective at the end of the season—prior to the game.
 Arkansas opened the scoring with two seconds left in the first quarter on a 4-yard run by running back Alex Collins.
 Collins scored from 7 yards out in the second quarter to give the Hogs a 14–0 lead.
 Missouri converted a 63-yard drive into a 35-yard Andrew Baggett field goal, making it 14–3 Hogs.
 Collins scored a third time from 25 yards out in the late second quarter, with the score now at 21–3.
 The final score of the game came with 2:15 in the third quarter, as Kody Walker found the end zone from 9 yards out to make it 28–3.
 Missouri found themselves in a 4th-and-10 at the UA 33 with 2:35 in the 4th, but Missouri quarterback Drew Lock threw an interception (picked off by Josh Liddell) to seal the game.
 The Razorbacks defeated the Tigers 28–3, closing Pinkel's 15-year tenure at Mizzou.